 - The relative performance of your existing investment property and the length of time you have owned it.
 If the performance has been very poor over a long period of time, then the evidence is compelling.
 However, if the performance has just been “okay”, but not great and you haven’t owned the property for a long time then I’d probably advise you to hold onto it for a little while longer.

 - The amount of your home loan and the amount of equity in the investment property to be disposed of.
 The advantage of selling an investment property with a lot of equity is that it allows you to reduce your home loan (which provides significant compounding savings).
 However, if your investment has little equity and/or your home loan is small, then it will have little impact.

 - The amount of CGT.
-Let’s face it, no one likes paying tax!
+Let’s face it, no one likes paying taxes!
 It’s a bitter pill to swallow.
-If there is little CGT to pay, then the decision to divest of a dud asset is somewhat easier.
+If there is little CGT to pay, then the decision to divest a dud asset is somewhat easier.

 - Your borrowing capacity and cash flow.
 You must consider your ability (and budget) to reinvest if you are to dispose of a dud asset.
-Therefore, you need to get advice on what your current borrowing capacity is having consideration of the bank’s parameters and your cash flow position.
+Therefore, you need to get advice on what your current borrowing capacity is having considering the bank’s parameters and your cash flow position.